-He has served as a member of the Advisory Committee to the University of Tennessee at Martin College of Agriculture and Environmental Resources where he received his B.S. in Agriculture in 1975 and previously served on the University of Tennessee, Knoxville Animal Science Department’s Advisory Committee where he received his Masters in Animal Science Degree in 1977.
+He has served on the Advisory Committee for the University of Tennessee at Martin College of Agriculture and Environmental Resources from where he received his B.S. in Agriculture in 1975.
+He also served on the Advisory Committee for UT Knoxville Animal Science Department from where he earned his M.S.
+Degree in 1977.
 Jimmy is also a 1987 graduate of the Tennessee Government Executive Institute.

 Jimmy and his wife of 37 years, Kay, now reside in their hometown of Jackson, Tennessee and are enjoying retirement surrounded by family and friends.